duylv27/spring-handbook/spring-security/README.md

 ### Security Filter
 #### Filter

+---
+## Spring Security Keyword
+### Manager:
+Working with Spring Security you will see many components named as **XXX**Manager (AuthenticationManager, AuthorizationManager, etc.).
+So what is this purpose?
+It will delegate all AuthenticationManager, AuthorizationManager needed for your request.
+### Provider
+You will see this term in Security Authentication.
+When you have multiple ways to authenticate your user, Provider will help you to delegate authentication for your user.

+---

 ### Authentication Components
 #### 1. SecurityContextHolder:
 When a request pass **Spring Security**, how can we know current user is authenticated or not?